UniOfGreenwich/ELEE1146_Exercises/content/ELEE1146_Assignment_1/ELEE146_Assignment_1.md

 A simple guide/instructions should be placed with in the app to help the user navigate and use the device.

-**Note: A minimal of 2 sensor readings can be programmed in each sensor group, in order pass, with specified funcitionality**

 ### Submission
 1. Submit applications .apk file,
 2. A PDF with screens shots of each activity with captions (must match what is shown in viva)